 There were some present who told him (Jesus) about the Galileans whose blood Pilate had mingled with their sacrifices.
 He asked them, “Do you think that because these Galileans suffered in this way they were worse sinners than all other Galileans?
 No, I tell you,” … Or those eighteen who were killed when the tower of Siloam fell on them—do you think that they were worse offenders than all the others living in Jerusalem?
 No …”

-In Jesus’ version of the universe, asking why God lets tragedies happen and blaming God for suffering are losing propositions.
+In Jesus’ universe, asking why God lets tragedies happen and blaming God for suffering are losing propositions.
 And the attribution of tragedies and suffering to sin or the victim’s own actions is just as ignorant.

-Jesus is the embodiment of God brought near in our suffering.
+Jesus is God brought near in our suffering.

 He understands our suffering because he’s endured it himself.
 Instead of orchestrating our demise, Jesus is the practical expression of a God of love, a God who grieves and mourns alongside us.

-When we realize that in Jesus, God is a co-participant in our suffering, it transforms our view of the world.
+When we realize that in Jesus, God is a co-participant in our suffering, it transforms our worldview.
 It becomes more difficult to assign blame to the poor and the marginalized and the hurting because we know that Jesus suffers and struggles and grieves with them.

 God hasn’t cursed Joe Biden.
 Jesus grieves and mourns with the vice president and his family.